 New York's Publication Requirement

 In New York, newly formed LLCs must publish a notice of their formation in two newspapers (one daily and one weekly) for six consecutive weeks in the county where the LLC's office is located.
+This must be done within 120 days of the LLC’s formation.
 The newspapers must be designated by the county clerk.
 After the publication is complete, the LLC must file an Affidavit of Publication with the New York Department of State.

 Arizona's Publication Requirement